nestauk/cci_nepal/README.md

 2. <b>NFRI preferences of the household in a flood crisis</b>: The second section asks the respondent to imagine a new flood crisis and asks them to state how important they see each NFRI item already distributed by the Red Cross.
 3. <b>New NFRI items</b>: The final section asks the respondent to suggest new NFRI items their household might need in a flood crisis that are not listed in section 2.

-The first two sections are used for modelling where the first is our X features and the second our Y output variables.
-This last section is not used for modelling but for a one-off piece of analysis for the Red Cross to help them understand what new items are requested by different groups.
+The first two sections are used for modelling where the first provides the features and the second provides our target (output) variables.
+The last section is not used for modelling but for a one-off piece of analysis for NRCS to help them understand new items that different groups might need.

 ### Data dictionary of final features